About

 Collaborative networks

-A public-private-partnership to monitor COVID-19 vaccination programs for public health institutes and brand-specific vaccine effectiveness for pharma companies.
-This network stems from the DRIVE network on influenza virus, and will expand to include respiratory syncytial virus and other pathogens (ID.DRIVE).
+- COVIDRIVE: A public-private-partnership to monitor COVID-19 vaccination programs for public health institutes and brand-specific vaccine effectiveness for pharma companies.
+This network stems from the DRIVE network on influenza virus, and has expanded to include respiratory syncytial virus and other respiratory pathogens (Id.DRIVE).
+More information

 Doctoral theses